-Public hearings on the Consolidated Plan (Con Plan) are held before the CDBG Committee and City Council to allow community members to provide input on local housing and development needs.
+Public Hearings on the Consolidated Plan (Con Plan) are held before the CDBG Committee and City Council to allow community members to provide input on local housing and development needs.
 These hearings help ensure that the City Council receives feedback on how federal funds should be allocated to address issues like affordable housing, homelessness, and public services, ensuring the plan aligns with the community's priorities and needs.

-- Public Hearing #1 and Presentation on the Draft Consolidated was held before the CDBG Committee on March 13, 2025 - Public Meeting #1 and Presentation on the Draft Consolidated Plan was held before the City Council on April 8, 2025 - Public Hearing #2 for the adoption of the Consolidated Plan was held before the City Council on May 13, 2025 - 5.
-Summary of public comments
+- Public Meeting #1 and Presentation on the Draft Consolidated was held before the CDBG Committee on February 13, 2025 - Public Hearing #1 for the deliberation on the recommendation of funding for applicants applying for CDBG funding and first review of the Consolidated Plan was held before the CDBG Committee on March 13, 2025 - Public Meeting #2 and Presentation on the Draft Consolidated Plan was held before the City Council on April 8, 2025 - Public Hearing #2 for the adoption of the Consolidated Plan was held before the City Council on June 24, 2025

+5. Summary of public comments